Fluorescence correlation spectroscopy: History

-Signal-correlation techniques were first experimentally applied to fluorescence in 1972 by Magde, Elson, and Webb, who are therefore commonly credited as the "inventors" of FCS.
+Signal-correlation techniques were first experimentally applied to fluorescence in 1972 by Magde, Elson, and Webb, who are therefore commonly credited as the inventors of FCS.
 The technique was further developed in a group of papers by these and other authors soon after, establishing the theoretical foundations and types of applications.

 Around 1990, with the ability of detecting sufficiently small number of fluorescence particles, two issues emerged: A non-Gaussian distribution of the fluorescence intensity and the three-dimensional confocal Measurement Volume of a laser-microscopy system.
 The former led to an analysis of distributions and moments of the fluorescent signals for extracting molecular information, which eventually became a collection of methods known as Brightness Analyses.
 See Thompson (1991) for a review of that period.

 Beginning in 1993, a number of improvements in the measurement techniques—notably using confocal microscopy, and then two-photon microscopy—to better define the measurement volume and reject background—greatly improved the signal-to-noise ratio and allowed single molecule sensitivity.
 Since then, there has been a renewed interest in FCS, and as of August 2007 there have been over 3,000 papers using FCS found in Web of Science.
 See Krichevsky and Bonnet for a review.
 In addition, there has been a flurry of activity extending FCS in various ways, for instance to laser scanning and spinning-disk confocal microscopy (from a stationary, single point measurement), in using cross-correlation (FCCS) between two fluorescent channels instead of autocorrelation, and in using Förster Resonance Energy Transfer (FRET) instead of fluorescence.

-Typical FCS setup
+Typical setup

 The typical FCS setup consists of a laser line (wavelengths ranging typically from 405–633 nm (cw), and from 690–1100 nm (pulsed)), which is reflected into a microscope objective by a dichroic mirror.
 The laser beam is focused in the sample, which contains fluorescent particles (molecules) in such high dilution, that only a few are within the focal spot (usually 1–100 molecules in one fL).
 When the particles cross the focal volume, they fluoresce.
 This light is collected by the same objective and, because it is red-shifted with respect to the excitation light it passes the dichroic mirror reaching a detector, typically a photomultiplier tube, an avalanche photodiode detector or a superconducting nanowire single-photon detector.
 The resulting electronic signal can be stored either directly as an intensity versus time trace to be analyzed at a later point, or computed to generate the autocorrelation directly (which requires special acquisition cards).
 The FCS curve by itself only represents a time-spectrum.
 Conclusions on physical phenomena have to be extracted from there with appropriate models.
 The parameters of interest are found after fitting the autocorrelation curve to modeled functional forms.